Editor's PickWhat Is Zero Day Exploit? Risks And Why Is It Called Zero...

 How To Prevent Zero Day Exploit

-As pointed out earlier, it's highly difficult to detect imminent exploits; hence, without a viable detection system, prevention is generally more difficult.
-Nonetheless, certain measures can be put in place to curb, or at least minimize the resulting effects of these cyber attacks.
+As pointed out earlier, detecting imminent exploits is tough; hence, prevention is generally more difficult without a viable detection system.
+Nonetheless, specific measures can be implemented to curb or at least minimize the effects of these cyber attacks.

 Here are some of the preventive measures: